Cantonese Fried Rice With Cured Meat (广式腊味炒饭)

 - 1/2 tsp of sugar

-When you see that some of the rice grains are dancing and jumping in the wok, add 2.5 tbsp of soy sauce and 1/2 tsp of sugar.
+- Push everything to the side.
+Add the day-old cooked rice and stir this for a few minutes or until you can see some of the rice grains are dancing and jumping in the wok.
+Season with soy sauce and sugar.
 Throw in the leafy part of the gai lan.
 Keep mixing until all the greens are welted.
 Toss in some diced scallions.
-You should always give it a taste before serving so you can adjust the flavor because different brands of sausage and cured pork belly have different amounts of sodium.
-I made this many times so I know it is going to be perfect.